 Drafting and enforcing the General Conditions, specific conditions and wireless telegraphy licences.

-Shared responsibility with the Office of Fair Trading (OFT) for competition matters in the communications sector.
+Shared responsibility with the Competition and Markets Authority (CMA) for competition matters in the communications sector.

 Applying and enforcing Articles 101 and 102 of the Treaty on the Functioning of the European Union.

 Appealing Ofcom decisions

 Certain acts or decisions of Ofcom (primarily in relation to the General Conditions and the use of radio spectrum) can be appealed to the Competition Appeal Tribunal (CAT).
 If an appeal is successful, the CAT decision will include an indication of the appropriate course of action for Ofcom to take and the matter will be referred back to Ofcom.
-If the matter appealed to the CAT relates to price controls, the CAT must refer the matter to the Competition Commission for determination.
-Note that on 1 April 2014, the Competition Commission will merge with the Office of Fair Trading to form the Competition and Markets Authority.
+If the matter appealed to the CAT relates to price controls, the CAT must refer the matter to the Competition Markets Authority for determination.

 An appeal from a decision of the CAT is available only on a point of law or, in cases where a penalty has been imposed, as to the amount of the penalty, and is made to the Court of Appeal in England and Wales (or the Court of Session in Scotland).